TheJoSam/TheJoSam/Certificates.md

 ---
 > [!NOTE]
-> Certificates cannot be fully categorized as they sometimes flow into each other or are Certificates of a Programming Language
+> Certificates are categorised how CodeCademy or my own sorting.
+Please look at all categories if you don't find what you are searching.
 > This makes categorizing harder and is not always possible so please look at all Certificates as I will list them only one time.

 ### Universal Certificates